Home > Transportation >

 Although both companies have ticket offices on the waterfront, you don't need to get tickets in advance for water taxi service - just pay the boat captain once you're on board.

-Children under 12 ride free with a paying adult, and if you have a same-day ticket for another BHC ferry or excursion, you'll get a reduced rate.
+If you have a same-day ticket for another BHC ferry or cruise excursion, you'll get a reduced rate.

-If you need service to a location not shown on the map, call them at 617-227-4320 for the fare and availability.
+If you need service to a location not shown on the map, call them at 617-227-4320 to find out the fare and availability.